 Full-frame sensors measure the same as 35mm film, which is 36 x 24mm.
 Meanwhile, smaller APS-C sized sensors measure in at either 23.6 x 15.7mm (Nikon, Pentax, Sony, Fujifilm) or 22.2 x 14.8mm (Canon).
 That makes full-frame about 2.6x larger in terms of total surface area size.

-As already mentioned, there are also Micro Four Thirds (17.3 x 13mm, MFT), and medium format sizes (43.8 x 32.9mm).
+As mentioned, there are also Micro Four Thirds (17.3 x 13mm, MFT), and medium format sizes (43.8 x 32.9mm).
 Technically, there is a larger ‘medium format’ size close to the 645 film size, but that’s only found in very high-end cameras, so we’ll stick to the ‘smaller’ medium format for this comparison.

 Full-frame, APS-C, Micro Four Thirds sensor size